marcouderzo/CSDemoParser/README.md

 3. Open `parser/protobuf-2.5.0/vsprojects/protobuf.sln` in Microsoft Visual Studio 2017.
 Allow Visual Studio to convert the projects.
 4. Build the *Release* configuration of `libprotobuf`.
 Building any other projects is not required.
 5. Open `parser/demoinfogo.vcxproj` in Microsoft Visual Studio 2017.
 Building the Release configuration creates the binary `parser/demoinfogo.exe`

+### Using autoparse.py to Automate Demo Parsing

+Make sure you edit `demospath` in the source code to match your own demo folder.
+Then run the script with `python3 autoparse.py`.